-BMKT 4370 - Mission Based Marketing (3)
+BMKT 4370 - Not-for-Profit Marketing (3)

 This course introduces students to the basic marketing concepts, practices, and techniques used in nonprofit organizations.
 The uniqueness of non-profit organizations is addressed as well as how the marketing mix is applied.
 Fundraising, donor and recipient behaviors, and strategic plan development are highlighted.
 Prerequisite: BMKT 3311